Holl4444/HangInThere/README.md

 ```
 npm run build
 ```
+N.B
+The app uses React Strict Mode so effects run twice in development.

 ## The Process
 I tried to keep the file structure simple with this project to grow my understanding of the React/Vite set up.\
 I really struggled to find a free API with sufficient parameters like flexible length, british english spelling and reading level.
 The API results are currently more suited to a young hearted adult player rather than the younger age range I had initially envisioned.\
-Revisiting the project ocassionally after learning a new skill - for example I switched from JS to TS and added Sentry for practice!
+Revisiting the project ocassionally after learning a new skill - for example I switched from JS to TS and added Sentry for practice!\
+I've updated to include a more responsive design for mobile devices.

 ## Built With

-JS - JSX - HTML - CSS - REACT - VITE
+REACT - VITE - TS - TSX - HTML - CSS

+API: random-word-api.herokuapp.com

 ## Key Skills Employed